 The apple tree and me.
 The two of us: me, beneath the tree but not in the shade; the tree, beneath the sun but not in the light.
 Clouds over me and the apple tree, which makes three: the clouds, the apple tree, and me.
 Or four—if you count the sun.
 But really,...
 Continue Reading →

 Painting With I don’t like the yellow wind— all hot and rough, brittle, fond of sawdust and spinning.
 I much prefer the blue wind that caresses and smooths, sweeping away the sweat and the afternoon.
 The white wind keeps me up at night, echoing in my teeth and unsettling my bones like...
 Continue Reading →

 Riddle A compendium of trinkets Cleverly arranged To terrify the blinking, Backward, and estranged.
 Call it reverse amnesia, Call it spoil-sport, But the rarest of all riddles Is that with no retort. -M.M.

 Prometheus Bring us fire.
 Bring us light.
 Bring us knowledge.
 Steer us right.
 Good and evil, feed us fruit, Tempt us with a parachute.
 Crash and burn, burn and char, scourge us hence, near and far.
 We will curse thee.
 We will rage.
-We will right upon the page.
+We will write upon the page.
 We will open up the...
 Continue Reading →

 Pocket lint Pocket lint is love: cozy, secret, and inexplicable, buried in every person's pocket, a puff of imagination.
 Some do not care for it.
 They flick it away, emptying their pockets of feeling, while others collect it, stashing it close to their soul where it can breathe and thrive.
 It may...
 Continue Reading →